-Basalt rock dust - pulverized to a grain size ~100 micrometers, often produced as a byproduct of mining operations - can be applied to cropland soils to provide beneficial micronutrients (e.g., silica, boron), and to remove carbon dioxide from the atmosphere through a process known as "enhanced weathering."
-Rock dust may improve the value of fiber hemp by reducing greenhouse gas emissions through lower fertilizer application and by generating "carbon credits" for farmers to sell to carbon offsets purchasers.
+Basalt rock dust - pulverized to a grain size ~100 micrometers, often produced as a byproduct of mining operations - can be applied to cropland soils to provide beneficial micronutrients (e.g., magnesium, silica, boron), and to remove carbon dioxide from the atmosphere.
+As rock dust dissolves, elements like magnesium and calcium are released, increasing soil pH to convert carbon dioxide to dissolved carbonates.
+Rock dust may generate "carbon credits" for farmers to sell to carbon offsets purchasers.

-Basalt rock dust (grey) mixed with soil (brown) in the hemp field.
+Basalt rock dust (grey) mixed with soil (brown) at hemp field.